Search the collections

 Australia Medal - Hamilton Academy Prize c.
 1875 (AD) Mint: Stokes & Martin Other Details: Hamilton Academy prize medal issued around 1875.
 One section of St Mary's, Hamilton - known to ...From: Hamilton, Australia Images: 2

-Australia Royal Humane Society of Australasia (AD) Mint: not recorded Other Details: Medal commissioned by the Royal Humane Society of Australasia, founded in 1874 as the Victorian Hum ...Images: 2
+Royal Humane Society of Australasia medal issued in Australia after 1882.
+Medal commissioned by the Royal Humane Society of Australasia, founded in 1874 as the Victorian Humane Society ...Images: 2

 Australia Victoria Warrnambool Medal - Villiers and Heytesbury Agricultural Association Bronze Prize c.
 1875 (AD) Mint: Stokes & Martin, Melbourne Other Details: This medal was prepared ...Images: 2